 Another day, another email scam – This time, wicked scammers have stolen over $1,000,000 from Save the Children, an international non-governmental organization based in London, United Kingdom.

-This happened after scammers compromised email address of one of the Save the Children employees and generated fake invoices and other documents to trick the charity organization into sending 1 million dollars to a bank account in Japan.
+This happened after scammers compromised the email address of one of the Save the Children employees and generated fake invoices and other documents to trick the charity organization into sending 1 million dollars to a bank account in Japan.

 In the attack against Save the Children, according to Boston Globe, the scammers claimed to buy solar panels for health centers in Pakistan, a country where Save the Children has been operational for 30 years and seen as a respectable organization.
 Unfortunately, the cybercriminals ended up stealing 1 million dollars from the organization and only $112,000 could be recovered.